 If your goal is to stay as you are — i.e., neither lose nor gain weight — you can still use our macronutrient calculator to help you hit the right balance of foods.

 Whatever your goal, we can help you get your nutrition game on point.
-Take our quiz to log your meals and snacks in the SIMPLE food tracker and learn how they stack up in terms of healthy nutrition.
+Take our quiz to log your meals and snacks in the Simple food tracker and learn how they stack up in terms of healthy nutrition.
 Are your food choices lining up with your goals?
-Log them in SIMPLE and see!
+Log them in Simple and see!

 The pros and cons of a macronutrient-based diet